open-contracting/deploy/docs/how-to/update.rst

    ./script/diff ocds-docs-staging
    ./script/diff ocds-docs-staging ocds-docs-common

-If you get the error:

-   An Exception occurred while executing state.show_highstate: 'list' object has no attribute 'values'

-Run ``state.apply test=True`` as above.
+If you get the error, ``An Exception occurred while executing state.show_highstate: 'list' object has no attribute 'values'``, run ``state.apply test=True`` as above.
 You might have conflicting IDs.

 Using a testing virtual host
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~